wcpss-gp/wcpss-gp.github.io/README.md

-# wcpss-gp.github.io
+# North Africa Through The Ages

-World History project: North Africa Through The Ages
+World History project for the history of North Africa through major world events.